KRFOSS/kali-docs/arm/beaglebone-black/index.md

 $ xzcat kali-linux-2025.1-beaglebone-black-armhf.img.xz | sudo dd of=/dev/sdX bs=4M status=progress
 ```

-This process can take a while, depending on your PC, your microSD card's speed, and the size of the Kali Linux image.
+This process can take a while, depending on your PC, your microSD card's speed, and the size of the 칼리 리눅스 image.

 Once the _dd_ operation is complete, insert the microSD card into the BeagleBone Black and power it on.